tajmone/AlanStdLib/CLOTHING_DEV.md

         * [x] __HERO__: Locate item `IN hero` instead of `worn`.
         * [x] __ALL ACTORS__: Set item as `donned`.

+## Clothing Attributes

+Add new attributes on `clothing` class:

+- [x] `IS blockslegs` — i.e. prevents wearing/removing legsware from layers below.
+Skirts and coats are `NOT blockslegs`, for they don't prevent wearing/removing underware or other legswear which doesn't form a single-piece clothing with the torso (eg. a teddy, which would be blocked).
+- [x] `IS NOT twopieces` — used for skirts/coats-like checks, if the item being worn/removed `IS twopieces` (eg. a bikini) it will be allowable to do so.
+Useful when implementing a two-pieces item as a single clothing, eg. a bikin which is worn/removed in a single action.
+- [x] `facecover` — to allow wearing masks, beards, goggles without using up `headcover`.

 ## Dispose of `worn` and `wearing`